meilisearch/documentation/guides/main_concepts/indexes.md

 When a fields attribute is present in the displayed-attribute list, the field will be present in the documents returned upon search.
 When a fields attribute is not present in the displayed-attribute list, the field will be absent in the documents.

-By default, all fields attribute are added to the displayed-attributes list.
-If a new document is added with a field never present in any other document, it will automatically be added to the displayed-attributes list ([this can be changed](/references/accept_new_fields.md)).
+By default, all fields attributes are added to the displayed-attributes list.
+If a new document is added with a field never present in any other document, it will automatically be added to the displayed-attributes list.
+[This behavior can be changed](/references/accept_new_fields.md).

 This list can be restricted to a certain set of attributes that you chose in the settings.
 That way, you can determine which fields should be not be returned upon search.